 Teachers can facilitate the scientific thinking process by posing questions or tasks relative to the scientific process.
 Some examples include:

-OBSERVING - from which fundamental patterns of the world are connected.
+Look closely to explore which fundamental patterns of the world are connected.

 * Point out the properties that you observe.

 Convey ideas through social interchanges.

 * Draw a picture of what you see through the microscope.

 * Write up your experiment so it can be replicated by someone else.